 Characteristics of Zener diode is nothing but a graphical representation showing how a Zener diode works when a forward or reverse voltage is applied.
 In order to give you a clear picture, here, I have graphically represented both the avalanche and Zener diode characteristics curve.
 For simplicity, let me divide the graph into two parts.

-The first quadrant of the above graph represents the forward characteristics of Zener diode.
-The forward characteristic of Zener diode (and avalanche diode) is almost similar to the ordinary semiconductor diodes.
+The first quadrant of the above graph represents the forward characteristics of the Zener diode.
+The forward characteristic of the Zener diode (and avalanche diode) is almost similar to the ordinary semiconductor diodes.

 must read, An Introduction To Modern Physics

 It is also evident from the above graph that the reverse voltage required for avalanche breakdown is high as compared to the Zener diode breakdown voltage.